 It’s similar to if a noted expert were to endorse your brand on TV – awareness and trust increase because that person is a prominent figure.
 This is similar, in principle, to how backlinks work.

-As noted, there’s a lot to SEO, it’s a difficult area to master, but these are some of the basic building blocks of any SEO strategy, and it’s worth considering how they apply to your business.
+There’s a lot to SEO and it’s a difficult area to master, but these are some of the basic building blocks of any SEO strategy, and it’s worth considering how they apply to your business.